vic/dendritic-flakes/README.md

 ## Examples

 The following is the planned list of libs/frameworks that allow to implement the Dendritic pattern.

-Feel free to send other implementations or candidate suggestions.
+Feel free to send PR for implementations or framework suggestions.
 Some will be removed it it is not possible for configurations to be considered Dendritic.

 - [flake-parts](https://flake.parts) [branch:TODO]